dantleech/blog/content/posts/2024-11-24-php-value-objects-and-you.md

 $polyline2 = [ [0,0], [3,0], [0,0], [3,3] ];
 ```

+Both polylines have the same _set_ of values and the **sets are equal**, but
-Order dictates how the line is rendered:
+order dictates how the line is rendered:

 ```text
       +            +